* emperors who were either murdered or committed suicide

 10) Titus (79 - 81)

-The older son of Vespasian, only ruled for two years.
+Titus was the older son of Vespasian, and only ruled for two years.
 He was the general who conquered and destroyed Jerusalem in AD 70.
+A triumphal arch was erected in Rome to celebrate this victory.

 Five good emperors (Nerva to Marcus Aurelius)